ResearchObject/ro-crate/docs/1.1-DRAFT/metadata.md

 4. The _RO-Crate Website_ is [HTML 5](https://www.w3.org/TR/html52/), and the _RO-Crate Metadata File_ is [JSON-LD](https://www.w3.org/TR/json-ld/), one of the [W3C RDF 1.1 formats](https://www.w3.org/TR/rdf11-primer/).
 5. The _RO-Crate Metadata File_ reuse common vocabularies like [schema.org], and this specification [recommend identifiers](#recommended-identifiers) it should link to.

-## Base metadata standard for RO-Crate: Schema.org
+## Base metadata standard: Schema.org

 [schema.org] is the base metadata standard for RO-Crate.
 Schema.org was chosen because it is widely used on the World Wide Web and supported by search engines, on the assumption that discovery is likely to be maximized if search engines index the content.
 NOTE: As far as we know there is no alternative, well-maintained linked-data schema for research data with the coverage needed for this project - i.e. a single standard for expressing all the examples presented in this specification.